Figures and data

 Terminal response rates (final 5 sessions) of individual rats as a function of the reinforcement rate on double-logarithmic coordinates.

-Note: Red circles show response rates during the CS (number of pokes after the first poke divided by the remaining CS time when the rat’s head was out of the magazine) plotted against the CS reinforcement rate (1/T).
-Black circles show response rates during the inter-trial interval (ITI; calculated as number of pokes in the pre-CS interval divided by the pre-CS time with head out of the magazine) plotted against the baseline reinforcement rate (1/C).
-Filled circles show data of rats given 420 reinforced trials (Groups with C/T ratios of 72 or less), and open circles show data of rats given 126 reinforced trials (Groups with C/T ratios of 110 or more).
-The Model gives the equation for the solid black regression line (R2 = 0.80).
+Red circles show response rates during the CS (number of pokes after the first poke divided by the remaining CS time when the rat’s head was out of the magazine) plotted against the CS reinforcement rate (1/T).
+Black circles show response rates during the inter-trial interval plotted against the baseline reinforcement rate (1/C).
+Filled circles show data of rats given 420 reinforced trials (Groups with C/T ratios ≤ 72) and open circles show data of rats given 126 reinforced trials (Groups with C/T ratios ≥ 110).
+The Model in A gives the equation for the solid black regression line (R2 = 0.81).
 The slope of this line is virtually indistinguishable from 1 (R2 = 0.80, when slope fixed at 1).
-The dashed red and grey lines show the regression lines fitted separately to the CS response rates and ITI responses rates.
+The dashed red and grey lines show regression lines, with slopes fixed at 1, fitted separately to the CS response rates and ITI responses rates.
+In B, the blue regression line has slope fixed at 1, and the ITI response rates (black circles) are plotted against the overall reinforcement rate (1/C) divided by 1.9.

 Number of trials to each decile of peak response rate.